vzxxl/blog/_posts/2017-04-06-how-i-rest-from-work.markdown

 ![Jekyll Website]({{site.baseurl}}/assets/img/jekyll-official.jpg)

 ## Lets make it by steps
 First of all you need to install Ruby environment.
-If you don't know if it is already in you system try to check the version by typing this in the command line of the terminal:
+If you don't know weather it is already in your system or not, try to check the version by typing this command in the terminal:
 <p class="code-field">ruby -version</p>
 If there's no info, then install it by this command (For Linux):
 <p class="code-field">sudo apt-get install ruby-full</p>